 Plan members can choose to retire from SPP between the ages of 55 and 71.
-At the time of retirement, members may direct all or part of their account to purchase an annuity from SPP, transfer their account to a locked-in retirement account or prescribed registered retirement income fund with another
+At the time of retirement, members may direct all or part of their account to purchase an annuity from SPP, receive income from SPP's VB, transfer their account to a locked-in retirement account or prescribed registered retirement income fund with another financial institution, or a combination of the annuity and transfer options.
+SPP also offers a small pension payout option for members whose monthly benefit is less than the prescribed amount.
+In 2020, pensions under \$24.46 per month qualified for this option.